ilundberg/gapclosing/README.md

 # Installation instructions

-When the package becomes available on CRAN, you will be able to install with one line: `install.packages("gapclosing")`.
+Install from CRAN with one line: `install.packages("gapclosing")`.

-To install the latest development version or install before CRAN availability,
+To install the latest development version,

 1. First, install the `devtools` package: `if(!require(devtools)) install.packages("devtools")`
 2. Then, install the `gapclosing` package with the command `devtools::install_github("ilundberg/gapclosing")`.